axsh/openvnet/docs/content/creating-virtual-networks/single-network-dhcp.md

 ### Create the DHCP service

-Now that we have a simulated interface in place, all we have to do is tell OpenVNet to simulate a DHCP service on it.
+Now that we have a simulated interface in place, next we need to tell OpenVNet to simulate a DHCP service on it.

 ```
 vnctl network-services add --uuid ns-dhcp --interface-uuid if-dhcp --type dhcp